CatalystCode/radial-menu/README.md

 - [License](#license)

 ## Usage
-At the core, this control comes with three user controls: The first one is a "floating" control, enabling a child control to float on top of all other elements, which allows the user to move the control around on the screen.
-The second one is the RadialMenuControl itself, which is able to house a number of RadialMenuButtons.
-Should a button contain a submenu, the button then houses a RadialMenuControl - and so on.
-You can have a virtually unlimited number of submenus.
+At the core, this control comes with three XAML user controls: The first one is a `Floating` control, enabling a child element to float on top of all other elements, which allows the user to move said element around on the screen.
+The second one is the `RadialMenu` itself, which is able to house a number of `RadialMenuButtons`.
+Should a button contain a submenu, the button then houses a `RadialMenu` (or a custom submenu control).

 ### Adding the Control
 You can instantiate the control either using XAML or in code-behind.